 The rules on 'finance cost relief', which is the tax relief you can currently claim for interest payments on buy-to-let mortgages or loans to buy furnishings, are changing from April 2017.
 The changes will affect anyone who is claiming this tax relief and is a higher-rate taxpayer.

-If you let out a furnished property, until April 2016 you can claim 10% of your rental income as 'wear and tear' allowance.
-From April 2016 this is being replaced with a new 'tax relief for replacing furnishings'.
-Under the new tax relief you will claim the actual cost of replacing the furnishings, rather than a flat rate of 10%.
+If you let out a furnished property, a new 'tax relief for replacing furnishings' was introduced in April 2016.
+Under the new tax relief, you will claim the actual cost of replacing the furnishings, rather than a flat rate of 10%.

 It is a good idea to get tax advice from a qualified specialist before becoming a landlord, as property tax can be very complicated.
-For example, something which you may think of as a repair or a replacement of existing furniture may actually be categorised as a capital 'improvement' by HMRC - in which case you would not be able to claim tax relief for it.
+For example, something that you may think of as a repair or a replacement of existing furniture may actually be categorised as a capital 'improvement' by HMRC – in which case, you would not be able to claim tax relief for it.

 Once you have calculated your profits, this is added to any other income you may have earned in the year (eg income from a salary) to calculate how much income tax you will need to pay.